Legal thriller: Lawyers in legal thriller films

-By combining the elements of film and law together, the relationship becomes central to the audience.
-It is through film techniques, images, symbols and social functions that legal thriller films can make an impact on the audience.
+Film examples

 The film Mangrove shows the inequalities and injustices prevalent through Britain's Caribbean history.
 Steve McQueen was the first black director of an Academy winning best picture with 12 Years a Slave.
-The five-part anthology, featuring Mangrove as the first visualises courtroom drama and heroism, characterising the legal thriller genre.
+The five-part anthology, featuring Mangrove as the first visualizes courtroom drama and heroism, characterizing the legal thriller genre.
 McQueen made his film resemble a landmark of the civil rights trial against black activists.
 The film uses the characteristics of the legal thriller genre through a powerhouse courtroom drama and focusing on racial justice.
 The power divide between two opposing sides is intended to shape transformative victory, as audiences can learn about diversity.

 A Fall from Grace also features the challenge often taken by lawyers in legal thriller films.
 For example, a young public defender has to handle the challenging case of a woman charged with murdering her husband.
-The film features elements of a conventional courtroom drama such as the heroic lawyer, shady characters and a law firm setting.
-Within the film, there are plot twists, characteristic of the legal thriller genre.
+The film features elements of a conventional courtroom drama, such as the heroic lawyer, shady characters, and a law firm setting.
+Within the film, there are plot twist characteristics of the legal thriller genre.
 Furthermore, the film Law has ample court scenes and features a character taking on the fight for justice.
-The film defies the stereotypical expectations of women through featuring the main character as a woman who wants to speak openly about gang rape victimisation.
+The film defies the stereotypical expectations of women through featuring the main character as a woman who wants to speak openly about gang rape victimization.

 The recognition of injustice is another emerging aspect of legal thriller films.
-Marshall is another example of a legal thriller film, where the lawyer is feature as the main character, travelling the country on behalf of the NAACP to defend black men who are accused of crimes.
+Marshall is another example of a legal thriller film, where the lawyer is feature as the main character, traveling the country on behalf of the NAACP to defend black men who are accused of crimes.
 The film features a courtroom scene where violence occurs in retrieving the confession of a client and the difficulty to obtain the truth.
-Flashbacks are used as a key film technique to craft outrage as revealed by a film review.
+As a film review reveals, flashbacks are used as a key film technique to craft outrage.
 The courtroom scenes are considered suspenseful and the setting of the 1940s shows a stage where people threw a facade with fake costumes and bright lights.
-Racism is exposed as a key social justice issue explored where the truth demands a voice.
+Racism is exposed as a critical social justice issue explored where the truth demands a voice.

-The following table summarises films that are categorised in the legal thriller genre: